bellagiacomelli/De-stad-weer-van-ons/README.md

 - How did get into the squatters movement?

 ### Concept
-Tangible/interactive installation that conveys the feeling of the content of the tapes reflected on Amsterdam in 2020.
+Mapping/tour that conveys the feeling of the content of the tapes reflected on Amsterdam in 2020.
 What is the contemporary interpretation of the tapes?
 What did the squatters look like?
 How did it smell on the street?
 What elements in the city are left from that time?
 Visualizing a map of the city with different elements transcoded from the 28 audio tapes.

 <p float="left">
 <img src="https://github.com/bellagiacomelli/De-stad-weer-van-ons/blob/master/Documentation/img/diagram1.png" width="40%">